PalmerCurrie/Fitness-Tracker/README.md

 ## User Stories

+- As a user, I want to be able to add or delete a Workout to my FitnessTracker
+- As a user, I want to be able to view a list of completed Workouts
+- As a user, I want to be able to add my weight to a Workout
 - As a user, I want to be able to add or delete an Exercise to my Workout
-- As a user, I want to be able to add or delete a Workout to my FitnessTracker
 - As a user, I want to be able to edit existing Workouts and Exercises
-- As a user, I want to be able to view a list of completed Workouts
-- As a user, I want to be able to add my weight
 - As a user, I want to be able to have the option to save or not save changes made to my FitnessTracker
 - As a user, I want to be able to have the option to load an existing data or to start a new FitnessTracker